awsdocs/aws-systems-manager-user-guide/doc_source/send-commands-multiple.md

 You can specify a maximum of one resource group name per command\.
 When you create a resource group, we recommend including `AWS::SSM:ManagedInstance` and `AWS::EC2::Instance` as resource types in your grouping criteria\.

 **Note**
 In order to send commands that target a resource group, you must have been granted AWS Identity and Access Management \(IAM\) permissions to list, or view, the resources that belong to that group\.
-For more information, see [Set Up Permissions](https://docs.aws.amazon.com/ARG/latest/userguide/gettingstarted-prereqs.html#rg-permissions) in the *AWS Resource Groups User Guide*\.
+For more information, see [Set up permissions](https://docs.aws.amazon.com/ARG/latest/userguide/gettingstarted-prereqs.html#gettingstarted-prereqs-permissions) in the *AWS Resource Groups User Guide*\.

 ------
 #### [ Linux & macOS ]